-This year we are leading the work to implement passport for registrants, first published for comment in July 2008.
+This year we are leading the work to implement passport for registrants, with a target implementation date of September 28, 2009.
 The registration passport will significantly streamline the registration process for dealer firms and will be implemented at the same time as the national rule harmonizing registration requirements.